bernetech/ds_samples/README.md

   - housing_prices.ipynb:  annotated entry for the
 	  "house-prices-advanced-regression-techniques" competition on kaggle.com.
     Written in Python using Pandas, Matplotlib, Seaborn, and scikit-learn libraries.
+  - detroit_citation_prediction.ipynb:  prediction of compliance for blight citation payments in the city of Detroit.
+Written in Python using Pandas and scikit-learn libraries.